mlcommons/ck/docs/getting-started.md

 pip install cmind
 ```

-You may need to relogin to update the PATH to `cm` and `cmr` front-ends.
+You may need to re-login to update the PATH to `cm` and `cmr` front-ends.

 Note that CM can be also installed from virtual environment (required in Ubuntu 23.04+) and inside containers.
 You can check a detailed guide to install CM on different platforms [here](installation.md).